wirginiavoolf/physical-computing/midterm/midterm.md

 ##A Partial Erasure

 ###My midterm project will be developed in support of this final vision.
-As such, I will be attempting a smaller-scale version of what I've proposed above in an effort to perfect the code and gathering of input data from the hardware.
+As such, I will be attempting a prototype in an effort to perfect the code and gathering of input data from the hardware.
+Because I will need to create an Ethernet connection in order to manipulate HTML, p5js, and other codes, this mideterm project will be focused on developing a code that reads and interacts with sonar sensors.

 ###What I am prosposing will involve:

-##-2 versions of a single line of text: the full version & the erasure
+##-Mounting a sonar sensor
-##-the use of a sonar input that creates a "fading" effect on a part of the text
+##-Writing original code that interacts with sensor input data

-##The goal will be figuring out how I can properly "slice" a text so that some parts of it fade while the others remain the same.
+##-Printing a line of text in the console when a certain distance is reached